 When the liver does not have the break, it becomes overflooded with sugar.
 This sugar has storage limits in the liver.
 The liver can not keep up with significant amounts of sugar and turns it into fat.

 Any questions why so many people obese?

 I wonder why fitness instructors, nutritionists, and health practitioners do not scream about on every corner.
-Everybody wants to fit in jeans, look nice and do not have problems associated with obesity.
+Everybody wants to fit in jeans, look beautiful, and do not have problems associated with obesity.
 We can accomplish naturally, can we?
 Having meals and nothing between them.

-Can we explain it with the lack of information or laziness from human side?
+Can we explain it with the lack of information or laziness from the human side?
 I think that plenty of factors are here.

 People do not eat wholesome foods.
 They feel that they lack nutrients.
-According to Dr. Carolyn Dean M.D., N.D., the liver does not work properly when between meals we feel depressed and want snacks.
+According to Dr. Carolyn Dean M.D., N.D., the liver does not work correctly when between meals we feel depressed and want snacks.

 The liver must deliver glycogen from her storage between meals as energy for us.
 The blood sugar maintained using calories from liver storage.
-When liver works efficiently, it gives us the power to feel well between meals.
+When the organ works efficiently, it gives us the power to feel well between meals.
 In this way, we do not become fat.
 Fat is burning between meals.

 Snack on your Liver

 We do not feel weak or inferior.
 We burn fat and rest of calories between meals.
 If we feel hungry, water helps immensely.
-Plain filtered or distilled water with ReMag, the liquid magnesium, will keep us in shape until next meal.
+Plain filtered or distilled water with ReMag, the liquid magnesium, will keep us in shape until the next meal.

 Old habits do not disappear fast.
 We must analyze our relationship with food.
 Why do we snack between meals?
 Maybe our main meals are without nutrients?
-Maybe we are scared or angry and want instant pleasure to mask bad feelings?
+Perhaps we are scared or angry and want instant pleasure to mask bad feelings?